Duane Arnold Energy Center

-The Duane Arnold Energy Center (DAEC) was Iowa's only nuclear power plant.
+The Duane Arnold Energy Center (DAEC), with a single unit boiling water nuclear reactor, was Iowa's only nuclear power plant.
 It is located on a 500 acre site on the west bank of the Cedar River, 2 mi north-northeast of Palo, Iowa, USA, or 8 mi northwest of Cedar Rapids.

-DAEC entered operation in February 1975.
+DAEC started its commercial operation in February 1975.
 On August 10, 2020, the plant cooling towers were damaged during a derecho, and repairs were deemed uneconomical, as the plant had already been scheduled for decommissioning in October 2020.
+In 2025, proposals were initiated to restart the plant.

 The operator and majority owner is NextEra Energy Resources (70%).
 The Central Iowa Power Cooperative owns 20% and the Corn Belt Power Cooperative owns 10%.

-In January 2018, NextEra Energy announced that it was unlikely that DAEC would operate beyond 2025.
-The plant was given a 20-year license extension to 2034 but considered closing after Alliant Energy, which contracts for 70% of the plant's electricity, announced it would instead be buying electricity from subsidized sources such as wind and natural gas.
-In July 2018 the expected closure date was amended to October 2020.